ubports/docs.ubports.com/sdk/apps/qml/QtSensors/Qt Sensors - SensorGesture QML Type example.rst

 .. _sdk_qtsensors_qt_sensors_-_sensorgesture_qml_type_example:

 QtSensors Qt Sensors - SensorGesture QML Type example
 =====================================================

-.. rubric:: Overview
-   :name: overview

 To write a QML application that will use the gesture plugin, following steps are needed:

 Import the QtSensors 5.x module: